kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![maff](../../content/messages/mc-4.png)
 ![maff](../../content/messages/mc-5.png)

-!!! tip
-    - Contact me for full access: info@forgivenet.co.uk

-- There are some weird things too which don't make sense, such as confusing access issues with my Skype account, strange messages on Twitter.
+- I experience more online weirdness, such as confusing access issues on my Skype account, strange messages on Twitter and YouTube.
-- In truth the hackers are upping the game and getting ready to reveal themselves.
+- The hackers are upping the game and getting ready to reveal themselves.

-### In the baths at Cauterets with Sally

-- I take Sally to the baths at Cauterets.
-- She behaves as if she is very shy of being in her swimming suit in public.
-- We sit in the bubbly beds outside beside each other.
-- I tell her I'm going to tame the trumpet teacher.

 ## Google search